Eva Green

 Green has since starred in numerous independent films, including Cracks (2009), Womb (2010), and Perfect Sense (2011).
 In 2014, she played Artemisia in the 300 sequel 300: Rise of an Empire and Ava Lord in Frank Miller and Robert Rodriguez's Sin City sequel Sin City: A Dame to Kill For.
 Green is also known for her collaborations with director Tim Burton, starring as Angelique Bouchard in the horror comedy film Dark Shadows (2012), the titular character of the fantasy film Miss Peregrine's Home for Peculiar Children (2016), and Colette Marchant in the fantasy film Dumbo (2019).
 For her role as an astronaut mother in the drama film Proxima (2019), she earned a nomination for the César Award for Best Actress.

 Green starred as Morgan Pendragon in the Starz historical fantasy series Camelot (2011).
 She also starred as Vanessa Ives in the Showtime horror drama series Penny Dreadful (2014–2016), earning critical acclaim and a nomination for Best Actress in a Television Series – Drama at the 73rd Golden Globe Awards.

 Early life

-Eva Gaëlle Green was born two minutes earlier than her non-identical twin sister, Joy, on 6 July 1980.
-She is the daughter of French actress and author Marlène Jobert, and Walter Green, a Swedish dentist and occasional actor (Au Hasard Balthazar directed by Robert Bresson).
+Green was born on 6 July 1980, two minutes earlier than her fraternal twin sister Joy.
+She is the daughter of French actress and author Marlène Jobert and Walter Green, a Swedish dental surgeon and occasional actor in his youth (Au hasard Balthazar directed by Robert Bresson).